ERCP - Applications, Procedure, Contraindications, and Complications

 What Are the Other Diagnostic Methods Alternative to ERCP?

 Several ERCP alternatives provide the same diagnostic results as the ERCP procedure.
 However, they cannot provide treatment.
-Therefore, the doctor should decide whether ERCP or an alternative is suitable for the patient depending upon the symptoms and disease condition.
+Therefore, the doctor should decide whether ERCP or an alternative is suitable for the patient depending on the symptoms and disease condition.

 Some methods include: